A new approach to rational stable parametrized homotopy theory: From spectra of retractive spaces to spectra of retractive Lie algebras

-in which $R$ denotes a fibrant replacement functor in the projective structure.
+where $R$ denotes a fibrant replacement functor in the projective model structure and $(RX)^b\in\spec$ is the fiber spectrum at $b$.
 Equivalently, for each $n\ge0$, the $n$th level map $(RX)_n\to B$ is a fibration.
 This definition is independent of the chosen replacement and one may simply select an arbitrary point in each path component of $B$.
-Sometimes it is useful to regard the fibre spectrum at a point $b\in B$, as in \cite[Def.~2.14]{brau1}, as the functor $b^*\colon \specb\to \spec$ where $b\colon *\to B$.
+Sometimes it is useful to regard the fiber spectrum at a point $b\in B$, as in \cite[Def.~2.14]{brau1}, as the functor $b^*\colon \specb\to \spec$ where $b\colon *\to B$.

 (iii) Given $X,Y\in\spec_B$, the graded abelian group $\{X,Y\}^B$ of {\em (fiberwise) stable homotopy classes of maps} is defined by

 One can verify that for any $B$-spectrum $X$ there is a natural isomorphism